darksworm/aerospace-scratchpad/README.md

 #### Post installation

-After installing, start by checking the compatibility and update accordonly:
+After installing, start by checking compatibility and updating Aerospace accordingly:
 ```bash
 aerospace-scratchpad info
 ```

-After, you may need to include aerospace-scratchpad in aerospace context.
+Next, you may need to include aerospace-scratchpad in the Aerospace context.

-Check where the binary is installed, run:
+To check where the binary is installed, run:
 ```bash
 echo $(which aerospace-scratchpad) | sed 's/\/aerospace-scratchpad//g'
 ```

-And in your config add:
+Then, in your configuration file, add:
 ```toml
 [exec]
     inherit-env-vars = true